Neuroblastoma is a malignant (cancerous) tumor

 - Profuse sweating

-- Rapid pulse (tachycardia
+- Rapid heart rate (tachycardia

 Brain and nervous system problems may include: